-Finally, the law allows the transfer of the shares of the French State and CDC in the insurance company CNP Assurances (IFSR A1, stable) to the French postal services' (La Poste) banking subsidiary (La Banque Postale [LBP]) and the subsequent transfer of part of the State's shares in La Poste to CDC.
-As a result, since March 2020, CDC is the main shareholder of La Poste and its banking subsidiary LBP and insurance subsidiary CNP Assurances (which is the main French life insurer, with €440.4 billion of total assets as of December 2019).
+Finally, the law allowed the transfer of the shares of the French State and CDC in the insurance company CNP Assurances (IFSR A1, stable) to the French postal services' (La Poste) banking subsidiary (La Banque Postale [LBP]) and the subsequent transfer of part of the State's shares in La Poste to CDC.
+As a result, since March 2020, CDC is the main shareholder of La Poste and its banking subsidiary LBP, and insurance subsidiary CNP Assurances (which is the main French life insurer, with €442.5 billion of total assets as of December 2020).
+On 28 October 2021, LBP announced its intention to acquire CNP Assurances' shares held by Groupe BPCE, and to file a simplified public tender offer for CNP Assurances' minority shareholders.
 CDC is now the ultimate parent of a large public financial conglomerate, concentrating a large amount of the State's strategic investments.